tmetodie/Programming101-Python-2016/week05/README.md

 ![HackBulgaria Airlines](airplane.png)

-We need to collect the needed information for our airline to start working with customers.
+We need to collect the needed information, in order HackBulgaria Airlines to start working with customers.
 All data is for one airport!

 So lets start with the basic stuff: